SaadMu7ammad/Smart_Garden/README.md

 How System work:
- According to temperature pump will work if low: work 2 times per day If High: work 3 time per day (best time sunset and early morning)
+ According to temperature pump will work if low: work 2 times per day If High: work 3 time per day (best time sunset and early morning)  Every time before he opens the water, he must check the moisture of the soil (should be between 18 -20) %
-Hint: time can know using LDR sensor
- Every time before he opens the water, he must check the moisture of the soil (should be between 18 -20) %
  If it rains, the next time for water will be cancelled (bonus)  If the soil is too dry, the water is opened
  Time & sensor state display on LCD
  If we are in the evening, the lights would be turned on.
-If You add any feature, you will get a bonus